Halloween Havoc (1997)

 The 1997 Halloween Havoc was the ninth annual Halloween Havoc professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
-It took place on October 26, 1997, from the MGM Grand Garden Arena in Las Vegas, Nevada.
+It took place on October 26, 1997, from the MGM Grand Garden Arena in Paradise, Nevada.

 The event is notable for the Rey Mysterio Jr. vs. Eddie Guerrero title vs. mask match for the WCW Cruiserweight Championship, which is considered both one of the best matches in WCW history, and one of the best matches of the 1990s.

-In 2014, all of WCW's Halloween Havoc PPVs became available on WWE's streaming service, the WWE Network.
-The event had a buyrate of 405,000.

 Production

 Background

 Halloween Havoc was an annual professional wrestling pay-per-view event produced by World Championship Wrestling (WCW) since 1989.
 As the name implies, it was a Halloween-themed show held in October.
 The 1997 event was the ninth event in the Halloween Havoc chronology and it took place on October 26, 1997, from the MGM Grand Garden Arena in the Las Vegas suburb of Paradise, Nevada for the second consecutive year.